Bytez-com/docs/README.md

 See the [API Documentation](./api.md) for all endpoints.

-## Model Library
+# Model Library

 We currently support text generation and chat models.
 See our [model library](./models.md) for the full list.

-Here are some models that can be run, with their required RAM.
+Here are some models that can be run - with their required RAM.

 | Model Name                                               | Required RAM (GB)
 |----------------------------------------------------------|-------------------------|